Benkku/testsetupdesign/README.md

 Running this kind of test cases, we can clearly pinpoint which feature fails.
 After getting the fix, the corresponding test case indicates whether the function fix is working.
 However, if a setup part of a test case is failing, we notice from the result log that the feature corresponding the case may not be failing, but it is not run at all.

 This kind of dividing test cases in small independent units and thinking of the role of the setups and teardowns is significant when the test suites and run reports become massive.
-Although long chaining of test steps can not be avoided always, the careful design of test case architecture is seen sometimes undervalued.
+The reason for failure can be translated directly from the name of test case.
+There is no need to dig deeply into result report.
+Although long chaining of test steps can not be avoided always, the careful design of test case architecture is  sometimes seen undervalued.